Creating a package

 # Org-dependent unlocked package

-# With namespace
+# Without a namespace

 ```

-* `--org-dependent`: Create org-dependent unlocked package
+* `--org-dependent`: Create the package as org-dependent

-* `--no-namespace`: Create without namespace
+* `--no-namespace`: Create the package without a namespace

 ### Data Package